genestd/frontend-homework/README.md

  - [ ]MONGO_HOST=
  - [ ]MONGO_PORT=
  - [ ]MONGO_DB=
  for best results, some seed data is needed.
 (A client list, a work item list, and some starter invoices).
-Note: you can contact me for access to my test data.
+Note: You can view the app connected to my data source at https://dg-invoice.glitch.me/

 Run `npm test` to start the server
 The app will start on port 8080